Running a Go Server Extensibly in dotnet aspire

 1dotnet new sln

-After that, execute the following command in the solution folder to create a project with the aspire-apphost template.
+Subsequently, within the solution folder, execute the following command to create a project based on the aspire-apphost template.

 1dotnet new aspire-apphost -o AppHost

-Then, an aspire-apphost project containing only simple code for setup is created.
+This action will generate an aspire-apphost project containing only the minimal code required for setup.

 Adding Valkey

-Before adding it, dotnet aspire provides various third-party solutions through community hosting.
-Naturally, valkey can also receive support from this community hosting, and it can be easily used through the following NuGet package.
+Before directly adding it, note that dotnet aspire offers various third-party solutions through community hosting.
+Valkey, naturally, can benefit from this community hosting support and can be easily utilized via the following NuGet package.

 1dotnet add package Aspire.Hosting.Valkey